Trap Phones: How Teens Hide Secret Devices

 PART 3.
 Why Teens Turn to Trap Phones (and How They Get Them)

-• Stealing unused phones from relatives (grandparents, older siblings)
+• taking unused phones from relatives (grandparents, cousins, older siblings)

-• Receiving phones or SIM cards from online "friends" or predators
+• receiving phones or SIM cards from online “friends,” partners, or predators

-• Using no-contract options like TracFone or mobile hotspots
+• using no-contract carriers like TracFone or temporary eSIMs

 PART 4.
 How Teens Hide Trap Phones from Parents

 Teens today are surprisingly resourceful when it comes to hiding trap phones.
-Even involved and tech-savvy parents can be fooled.
+Even involved and tech-savvy parents can be fooled, because most hiding strategies are simple, low-tech, and easy to overlook in everyday life.

 Where They Hide the Phones:

-• Inside dresser drawers, under mattresses, or in closet boxes
+• Inside dresser drawers, under mattresses, or at the back of closet boxes mixed with clothes or old schoolwork

-• In backpacks or locker compartments at school
+• In backpacks, sports bags, or locker compartments at school where parents rarely check

-• At a friend's house or even outside in a safe spot (garage, bush, mailbox)
+• At a friend's house or even outside in a “safe spot” like a garage shelf, under the porch, inside a bush, or in an old mailbox

 How They Avoid Detection:

-• Connecting only to Wi-Fi, avoiding data plans that show up on bills
+• Connecting only to Wi-Fi, avoiding data plans or new lines that would show up on monthly bills

-• Using public or neighbor hotspots like Xfinity or open café Wi-Fi
+• Using public or neighbor hotspots like school Wi-Fi, Xfinity networks, or open café Wi-Fi instead of home internet

-• Turning phones off when at home, or using Do Not Disturb/Airplane Mode
+• Turning phones off at home, or using Do Not Disturb/Airplane Mode so there are no sounds, vibrations, or pop-up notifications

-• Switching SIM cards between devices if needed
+• Switching SIM cards between devices if needed, so one number can be used across multiple phones without drawing attention

 PART 5.
 What Parents Often Miss (and Why It's Not Their Fault)

 Many parents feel blindsided when they discover their child's trap phone.
-It's not because they aren't trying—trap phones are designed to avoid detection.
+That shock is completely understandable.
+Trap phones are designed to stay out of sight, and teens often share tips with each other on how to avoid getting caught.

 Common Misunderstandings: